Barbie Kjar: Work and exhibitions

 Since 1986 Kjar has held thirty-six solo exhibitions in Australia at a range of galleries including Australian Galleries, Melbourne, Bett Gallery, Hobart, and Beaver Galleries, Canberra.
 Internationally she has exhibited in the UK, China, Korea, Siberia, France, Canada, USA and Japan.

 Awards and recognition

 Kjar's work has been included in many award exhibitions and she has been the recipient of numerous awards including the Trust Bank Art Award in 1992, the Conrad Jupiters Art Prize in 1999, the Bay Of Fires Art Prize in 2015, the James Northfield scholarship for lithography at Australian Print Workshop in 2019 and she received Tasmanian Arts Board Grants in 1988, 1991 and 2004.
 She has also received several Australia Council grants.

 Residencies

-Kjar has undertaken a residencies in Spain and Draw International in Caylus, France, along with residencies in Rome, Barcelona, Havana, San Francisco, Mexico City and Tokyo.
+Kjar has undertaken residencies in Spain and at Draw International in Caylus, France, as well as in Rome, Barcelona, Havana, San Francisco, Mexico City, and Tokyo.

 Collections

 Kjar’s work has been purchased for the collections of the Australian National Gallery, Canberra; Artbank, Sydney; Parliament House, Canberra; Wagga Wagga Gallery, Wagga Wagga; National Gallery of Victoria, Melbourne; Tasmanian Museum and Art Gallery, Hobart; Fremantle Arts Centre, Fremantle; Grafton Regional Gallery, Grafton; Queensland University of Technology, Brisbane; Gold Coast City Art Gallery, Gold Coast; University of Southern Queensland, Toowoomba, and is held in private collections in USA, France, Sweden, England and Australia.